MithraBijumon/WNCC-Convener-Assignment-Q3/Part 1 Q1.md

 So now we consolidate how much attention each word contibutes over each dimension by taking mean over dimension 1 to give a tensor of shape [N,d]

 10. This is then mapped to a vector of length d itself.
 Most likely this transformation learns the weights and biases in such a way that this net attention score is mapped to the index of the target data.
 This of course happens only once the model is trained.
+11. So now the very final output we get which is of course of shape [N,d] (yess that sense of satisfaction when I say very final output 😎), what does it represent?
+Our target output as we know is a tensor of shape [N].
+Then why are we getting an output of shape [N,d].
+Did I go wrong somewhere??
+So the thing is rest assured we're still on the right track.
-11. I'll talk about the model training in the next question.
+12. I'll talk about the model training in the next question.